ANTIBIOTIC STEWARDSHIP – Medically Reviewed:

-Board Certified Infectious Disease Specialist – Johns Hopkins – 20+ Years Experience
+Board Certified Infectious Disease – Johns Hopkins – 20+ Years

-Amoxil (amoxicillin) is the most prescribed antibiotic in the world – and the most misused.
+Amoxil (Amoxicillin) is a broad-spectrum penicillin-class antibiotic that kills bacteria by preventing cell wall synthesis.
 While it effectively treats bacterial ear infections, strep throat, and urinary tract infections, taking it for viral colds or stopping early creates antibiotic-resistant superbugs that endanger everyone.

 Taking amoxicillin for colds, flu, or COVID wastes the drug, harms your gut bacteria, and creates resistant superbugs.
 Always confirm bacterial infection first.